faizarbiva/post-install-config/README.md

 <img src=https://i.imgur.com/AZhsXx8.png/>

 Go and search for remote desktop on your desktop search bar and paste and public IP address.

 <img src=https://i.imgur.com/iBKqwt6.png/>

 Put the username and password you created when making the Virtual Machine.

 <img src=https://i.imgur.com/8qnIj27.png/>

-Next and if you see this page, ignore the warning and click yes.
+When you see this page, go ahead and click yes.
 That should connect you to the vm.